Sexual Misconduct Policy and Procedures (2025)

 3. Control of the Hearing Proceedings

-The presiding hearing officer shall exercise control over the manner in which the hearing is conducted to avoid unnecessary lengthy hearings and to prevent harassment or intimidation of witnesses.
+The presiding hearing officer/ adjudicator shall exercise control over the manner in which the hearing is conducted to avoid unnecessary lengthy hearings and to prevent harassment or intimidation of witnesses.
 Anyone who disrupts a hearing or who fails to adhere to hearing guidelines may be excluded from the proceedings and is subject to disciplinary action.

-4. Burden of Proof
+4. Standard of Evidence

 5. Privacy of Hearings